banda-larga/datacollector/README.md

 collector.push_to_hub()
 ```

-### Simple Crawler (WIP)
+### Crawler (WIP)

-The Simple Crawler is designed to crawl web pages and collect data based on specified criteria.
-The following example demonstrates how to use the Simple Crawler to crawl a website with a maximum depth of 2:
+The Crawler is designed to crawl web pages and collect data based on specified criteria.
+The following example demonstrates how to use the Crawler to crawl a website with a maximum depth of 2:

 ```python
 from datacollector import Crawler, CrawlerArgs